Regina 7.4 Calculation Engine

 Exceptions

 InvalidArgumentOne or more of the preconditions above fails to hold.
-Be warned that the connectivity precondition will not be checked - this is the user's responsibility - but all other preconditions will be checked, and an exception will be thrown if any of them fails.
+Be warned that the connectivity and planarity preconditions will not be checked - these are the user's responsibility - but all other preconditions will be checked, and an exception will be thrown if any of them fails.

 Parameters